Pioneering Women in STEM

 The SI scholarship Pioneering women in STEM is a competitive fully-funded scholarship that includes:

 • Full tuition fee coverage.
-The fee is paid directly by SI to your Swedish university in the beginning of each semester.
+The fee is paid directly by SI to your Swedish university each semester.

-• A monthly stipend of SEK 12,000 to cover your living expenses throughout the study period.
+• A monthly allowance of SEK 12,000 to cover your living expenses throughout the study period.

 • A travel grant of SEK 15,000.
 This is a one-time payment and does not apply for students already living in Sweden.

-• After your scholarship period has ended, you become a member of the SI Alumni Network.
+• After your scholarship period has ended, you become a member of the Sweden Alumni Network.
 As a member, you get a unique opportunity for continued networking and professional development.

 The scholarship does not…